Blendify/blender-manual/blender_docs/manual/interface/window_system/areas.rst

 .. admonition:: Reference
    :class: refbox

-   :Menu:      :menuselection:`View --> Toggle Maximize Area`
+   :Menu:      :menuselection:`View --> Area --> Toggle Maximize Area`
    :Hotkey:    :kbd:`Ctrl-Spacebar`

 The maximized area fill the whole application window.
-You can maximize an area with :menuselection:`View --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
+You can maximize an area with :menuselection:`View --> Area --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
 To return to normal size use keyboard shortcut or the *Back to Previous* button on the Top bar.